top of page

 What is the clinical spectrum of Type 1 Diabetes Mellitus?

 Type 1 diabetes mellitus (T1DM) is one of the two main subtypes of the metabolic disease diabetes mellitus (DM).
-Its etiology, pathophysiology and treatment are drastically different from Type 2 diabetes mellitus (T2DM).
+Its etiology, pathophysiology and treatment are fundamentally different from Type 2 diabetes mellitus (T2DM) 12, 10.

-T1DM is associated with an increased risk of several other diabetic complications, such as cardiovascular disease, nephropathy, retinopathy, diabetic wounds, psychiatric disorders, dental issues, and peripheral neuropathy.
+T1DM-associated diabetic complications commonly include cardiovascular disease, nephropathy, retinopathy, diabetic wounds, psychiatric disorders, dental issues, and peripheral neuropathy.

-Over half of all limb amputations are due to impaired wound healing, most often triggered by hyperglycemia, chronic inflammation, circulatory dysfunction, hypoxia, autonomic and sensory neuropathy, and impaired neuropeptide signaling.
+Over half of all limb amputations are due to impaired wound healing, most often triggered by hyperglycemia, chronic inflammation, circulatory dysfunction, hypoxia, autonomic and sensory neuropathy, and impaired neuropeptide signaling 5.

 T1DM exhibits heterogeneous phenotypes, with inter-individual variability in age of onset which can range from childhood to adulthood, in the rate of beta-cells destruction which can be rapid in some individuals and slowly progressive in others, and in the type of immune cells involved in the autoimmune attack.